-The Notes will be (1) general obligations of the Company, (2) senior in right of payment to any existing and future obligations of the Company expressly subordinated in right of payment to the Notes, (3) pari passu in right of payment against the Company with US\$320,000,000 5.0% convertible bonds due 2022 issued by the Company on November 28, 2017 (the "November 2017 CB") and all other unsecured, unsubordinated Indebtedness (as defined in "Description of the Notes" herein) of the Company (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law), (4) guaranteed by the Subsidiary Guaranters on a senior basis, subject to certain limitations described under the caption "Description of the Notes - The Subsidiary Guarantees" and "Risk Factors - Risks Relating to the Subsidiary Guarantees;" (5) effectively subordinated to the secured obligations of the Company and the Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor and (6) effectively subordinated to all existing and future obligations of the Non-Guarantor Subsidiaries (as defined herein).
+The Notes will be (1) general obligations of the Company, (2) senior in right of payment to any existing and future obligations of the Company expressly subordinated in right of payment to the Notes, (3) pari passu in right of payment against the Company with the US\$320,000,000 5.0% convertible bonds due 2022 issued by the Company on November 28, 2017 (the "November 2017 CB"), the US\$300,000,000 7.125% senior unsecured notes due 2022 issued by the Company on July 22, 2019 (the "July 2019 Notes") and all other unsecured, unsubordinated Indebtedness (as defined in "Description of the Notes" herein) of the Company (subject to any priority rights of such unsubordinated Indebtedness pursuant to applicable law), (4) guaranteed by the Subsidiary Guarantors on a senior basis, subject to certain limitations described under the caption "Description of the Notes" and the Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor and (b) effectively subordinated to all existing and future obligations of the Non-Guarantor Subsidiaries (as defined herein).
 In addition, applicable law may limit the enforceability of the Subsidiary Guarantees.
 See "Risk Factors - Risks Relating to the Subsidiary Guarantees."

-For a more detailed description of the Notes, see "Description of the Notes" beginning on page 106.
+For a more detailed description of the Notes, see "Description of the Notes" beginning on page 107.

 Investing in the Notes involves risks.
-See "Risk Factors" beginning on page 10.
+See "Risk Factors" beginning on page 11.

-The Notes are expected to be rated "B2" by Moody's Investors Service, Inc. (Moody's), "BB-" by Fitch Ratings Ltd. and "BB" by Lianhe Ratings Global Limited ("Lianhe").
-The rating is not a recommendation to buy, sell or hold the Notes and may be subject to suspension, reduction or withdrawal at any time by Moody's, Fitch or Lianhe.
+The Notes are expected to be rated "B2" by Moody's Investors Service, Inc. ("Moody's"), "BB-" by Fitch Ratings Ltd. ("Fitch") and "BB" by Lianhe Ratings Global Limited ("Lianhe Global").
+The rating is not a recommendation to buy, sell or hold the Notes and may be subject to suspension, reduction or withdrawal at any time by Moody's, Fitch or Lianhe Global.
 A suspension, reduction or withdrawal of the rating assigned to the Notes may adversely affect the market price of the Notes.